logo der blechtrottel brodaktschns blechtrottel brodaktschns

 Reality

 Anything to SMS comes with an import filter for Nokia, which stems from ages ago, when Nokia Suite was still named Ovi Suite.
 Things have changed since then, not only the program's name but also the structure of the csv file it generates.
-We have to generate our own filter:

 1. Open Anything to SMS and choose Manage Conversion sets